 Bringing a Product Liability Suit Based on a Defect in a Baby Stroller

-If your product liability suit is successful, you can recover compensation in your product liability lawsuit, including your child’s present and future medical expenses.
+You may recover compensation in your product liability lawsuit, including your child’s present and future medical expenses.
 In some cases, you can recover punitive damages, which are damages that punish the manufacturer, retailer, or distributor for its conduct.

 If your child has been injured by a defective stroller, call a defective baby stroller injury lawyer at Newsome Melton at 888-808-5977 for a free consultation or make an appointment on our website.